niesssiobhan/05-project/README.md

 *  redshift: transformRedscale - This transforms the image to a red scale
 *  blueshift: transformBluescale - This transforms the image to a blue scale
 *  greenshift: transformGreenscale - This transforms the image to a green scale
-*  logger: makelogs - This transforms the image to have logs
+*  logger: makelogs - This transforms the image to have diagonal lines across it
 *  blackandwhite: BlackandWhite - This transforms the image to black and white
 *  invert: doTheInversion - This transforms the image to invert
 *  random: goRandom - Thi transforms the image into random colors